groeimetai/servicenow-ai-universal-request-widget/README.md

 # AI Universal Request Handler Widget for ServiceNow

-An intelligent ServiceNow Service Portal widget that revolutionizes request handling through AI-powered automation, smart knowledge base integration, and multi-language support.
+An intelligent ServiceNow Service Portal widget built with **Snow-Flow** that revolutionizes request handling through AI-powered automation, smart knowledge base integration, and multi-language support.

 ## 🚀 What This Widget Does

 This widget transforms the traditional ServiceNow request process by:

 ### **Intelligent Request Understanding**
-- **AI Analysis**: Uses OpenAI GPT-4 to understand requests in natural language
+- **AI Analysis**: Uses OpenAI GPT-4o-mini to understand requests in natural language
 - **Smart Classification**: Automatically determines if it's a simple question or complex issue
 - **Context Awareness**: Understands the intent behind vague or incomplete requests